ThemagicEE/magic-pwnagotchi-guide/Pwnagotchi guide.md

 #### Hardware in deep explanation (alternatives)

 ##### The Base of our little Friend
-I've used a Raspberry Pi Zero W (Pi0W) but other Pi's are as well supported by the image we're gonna use.
-By time of this guide the following Pi's are supported:
+I've used a Raspberry Pi Zero W (Pi0W), but other Pis are also supported by the image we're going to use.
+As of this guide, the following Pis are supported:

-- Raspberry Pi Zero W
+- Raspberry Pi Zero W (H)
-- Raspberry Pi Zero 2 W
+- Raspberry Pi Zero 2 W (H)
 - Raspberry Pi 3
 - Raspberry Pi 4
 - Raspberry Pi 5

-I recommend the Pi0W or Pi02W, because the have the charm of the Pwnagotchi.
-They are cheap and small that's what makes the Pwnagotchi so special.
+I recommend the RPi0W (Raspberry Pi Zero W) because the original project was built for this Pi.
+That's also the Pi I will be using in this guide.
+The other models should work fine too, and the installation process is similar.

+##### SD card
+Any micro-SD card should work as long as it has more than 16GB of space and can write at over 100 MB/s.

+I would recommend an SD card with around 128 GB capacity because this way you don't have to worry about space and you can capture handshakes for a long time.
+A faster SD card makes sense too, because it allows for faster boot times and faster data transmission.